rajkdarbar/broad-phase-collision-detection/README.md

 - This comparison is **not a rigorous benchmark**, but a high-level tool for understanding algorithm behavior.

 ---
-## 📸 Project Screenshots from Unity
+## 📸 Project Screenshot from Unity

 #### 🔷 Broad-Phase Collision Scene (2D)